What to Do in Rome with Kids: Fun Activities for Families

 Learning at Explora (Children’s Museum of Rome)

 Explora is a fun place for families to visit when they are in Rome.
 This children’s museum helps younger kids learn by doing things with their hands.
 The museum lets kids see and try out science and art, and learn about the world they live in.
 The exhibits are set up so younger kids can use their imagination.
 They get to build their own small houses or run a mini-market.
 The museum has a bright and friendly space that helps them be curious.
 This makes Explora a great choice for a family day.
-It is close to the villa Borghese, so you can visit both easily.
-Explora is more than just a lesson—it is also a lot of fun.
+It is close to Villa Borghese, so you can visit both easily.
+Explora is more than just a lesson, it is also a lot of fun.
 Bring your kids for a good time and help them learn something new!

 Interactive Fun at Leonardo da Vinci Museum

 A visit to the Leonardo da Vinci Museum brings together both art and science in a way that is fun and interesting.
 In this place, kids can try out hands-on exhibits that show some of Da Vinci’s clever inventions and famous art.
 There are interactive displays where the little ones get to experiment and see how physics and mechanics work.
 It helps them feel like real inventors.
 The museum is close to the historic center.
 It can spark creativity in everyone and gives a time of learning and fun for the whole family.
-This makes it one of the best things to do in Rome with kids.
+This makes it one of the best things to do in Rome with kids

 Explore the Capitoline Museum with a Percy Jackson-Inspired Tour

 If your child loves Percy Jackson, this themed tour of the Capitoline Museum is a great choice.
-Although it comes at a higher price, it turns one of Rome’s most significant museums into a fun and accessible experience for kids—something that can be difficult to manage on your own.
+Although it comes at a higher price, it turns one of Rome’s most significant museums into a fun and accessible experience for kids.
+Something that can be difficult to manage on your own.

 Uncover Etruscan History at the Valle Giulia Museum